Stay in touch

 Even though it was quite a serious subject, the talk focused on positive steps you can take to be breast aware, but also how to manage the situation if you do find symptoms of breast cancer.

 Anyone can be affected by breast cancer.
-Our Public Health talks are aimed at adults over the age of 18.
-We would ask that there is a minimum of 15 people attending.
+Our public health talks are aimed at adults over the age of 18.
+We ask that a minimum of 15 people attend.

 'Really enjoyable and informative talk.
 Really good to have the possible breast cancer symptoms, in addition to lumps, outlined.'

 'Really informative and definitely has given me more of an insight into signs, symptoms and risk factors associated with breast cancer.'

 'I didn't know that I needed to check all the way to my collar bone or under my armpits, so very useful, thank you.'

 'A great presentation by the speaker who presented a sometimes-difficult subject in a relaxed and interesting way.
 Her talk was informative and engaging.
 Thank you.'